stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 runme:
   id: 01HFY0VFSB5F1PF7C28BW2YSVT
   version: v2.0
+sidebar_position: 5
+title: Lifecycle Identity in Runme
 ---

-# Lifecycle Identity in Runme

 Runmen introduces a powerful new feature known as Lifecycle Identity.
 This feature assigns unique identifiers and versions to either a cell or your entire markdown file.
 By adding a lifecycle identity, you can track changes, versions and the history of your documents.
 Stay organized and in control of your files within Runme! 🚀